astropy/astropy/docs/development/releasing.rst

      this will be appended automatically (ignore the message that says ".dev0 will be appended"--it will actually be ".dev" without the 0).
 For example, if the just-released version was "0.1" the default next version will be "0.2".
-If we want the next version to be, say "1.0" then that must be entered manually.
+If we want the next version to be, say "0.1.1", or "1.0", then that must be entered manually.

  13. You will be shown a diff of CHANGES.rst showing that a new section has been added for the new development version, and showing that the version